 Bathing your baby can be a stressful experience, especially for new parents.
 There’s a constant fear of accidental drowning, too-hot or too-cold water temperature, slipping and so much more.

 So, when buying a baby bath tub, you can go for one that has a colour-changing drain or sticker-like strip that lets you know if the water is too hot.
-Parents’ tips on buying a baby tub suggests going for tubs that have digital temperature gauges.
+Parents’ tips on buying a baby tub suggest going for tubs that have digital temperature gauges.

 The surface of the baby bathtubs should also have a non-skid surface, a water-fill line, a drain plug and a smooth overhanging rim for easier handling.